foldedtoad/nRF51_IR_Temperature/fw/builder/README.md

-Build all Vibir components and related items into one unified flash hexfile.
+Build all firmware components and related items into one unified flash hexfile.

 Dependencies:
     JLink installed and accessed via $PATH